jxmot/website_template-no_bootstrap/CH3.md

 ## On Page Load CSS Changes

 An effort has been made to make the necessary "adjustments" to CSS when the Firefox mobile browser has been detected.
+The subsections below will describe the necessary adjustments that have been made.

 ### Body